Esa Pakarinen

 Feeliks Esaias "Esa" Pakarinen (9 February 1911 – 28 April 1989) was a Finnish actor, singer, accordionist and comedian, best known for the role of Pekka Puupää in the Pekka and Pätkä films from 1953–1960.
 He was also a skilled, self-taught accordion player.

-His son, Esa Pakarinen Jr. (born 1947), is also an actor.
+His son, Esa Pakarinen Jr. (1947–2026), was also an actor.

 Biography

 Early life

 Esa, officially Feeliks Esaias Pakarinen, was born on 9 February 1911 into the family of six children of the traveling village shoemaker Paavo Pakarinen (1882–1953) and Angeliina Hirvonen (1882–1965) in Rääkkylä, North Karelia.
 His father was a self-taught accordionist.
 At the beginning of the 1930s, in Joensuu, Esa acquired a five-line accordion from a rectified spirits trading bootlegger and then joined an amateur band called Keskiyö ("Midnight").
 This was the beginning of a long career in music.
 After his release from military service, he studied sheet music and began taking piano lessons.
 To make a living, he did mixed work, doing playing chores only occasionally.
 At this point, he also played wind instruments on the band of the Worker's Association of Joensuu and acted in the local Workers' Theater.
 There he met his first wife, Aino Juntunen, with whom he had been married for three years during 1934–37.

 The Winter War, which broke out in 1939, invited Esa Pakarinen to serve his homeland in an air defence battery near Jyväskylä, and, after the outbreak of the Continuation War, Pakarinen was assigned to an air defence battery in Haapamäki.
 There he played with Tauno Palo during the truce, e.g. in the play "Kihlaus" by Aleksis Kivi.